Family’s TikTok video of ‘unsanitary’ conditions at Myrtle Beach hotel goes viral

 “After seeing all that, it was like, I wouldn’t feel right taking it down at that point,” Strickland said.
 “You know, because there’s so many people out there that tried to say something about it that their voices were not heard.”

-News 13 did visit Ocean Star and attempted to speak with the owner, but the front desk said he will be out of town for three weeks.
-When News 13 asked for a phone number, the hotel said there wasn’t a number to call.
+Nexstar’s WBTW did visit Ocean Star and attempted to speak with the owner, but the front desk said he will be out of town for three weeks.
+When WBTW asked for a phone number, the hotel said there wasn’t a number to call.

 According to the South Carolina Restaurant and Lodging Association, there is “no state agency that inspects hotels or motels.”